ptavaresh/mood_sensity_excercise/README.md

-# Dillinger
+# Mood sensing

-This repository has been created to store snippets about mood sensing app excersice.
+This repository has been created to store snippets about mood sensing app excersice for Tiempo Development.

 # Snippets available in this repository